s9e/TextFormatter/docs/Plugins/Emoji/Synopsis.md

 ### Inputting emoji as codepoints

 In some cases, it may be desirable to input emoji as a sequence of codepoints instead of Unicode characters.
 Codepoints must be expressed in lowercase hexadecimal and be separated by a single dash.
 For example: `:1f44b-1f3fb:`.
-[Zero-width joiners](https://en.wikipedia.org/wiki/Zero-width_joiner) and [variation selector 16](https://en.wikipedia.org/wiki/Variation_Selectors_(Unicode_block)) can be omitted.
+[Zero-width joiners](https://en.wikipedia.org/wiki/Zero-width_joiner) and [variation selectors 16](https://en.wikipedia.org/wiki/Variation_Selectors_(Unicode_block)) can be omitted.

 ```php
 $configurator = new s9e\TextFormatter\Configurator;